IYF Covered Call Strategy

 IYF (iShares U.S. Financials ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iShares U.S. Financials ETF seeks to track the investment results of an index composed of U.S. equities in the financial sector.
+The iShares U.S. Financials ETF is designed to replicate the investment performance of an underlying index, which is composed of U.S.-based companies within the financial services sector.

 What is a covered call on IYF?